SPORTS LAB ORTHOTIC FITTING INFORMATION

 Can men do pilates too?

-Yes of course men can do pilates.
+Yes, of course, men can do pilates!
 Men need pilates even more than women!
 Over time, men develop strong rectis abdominus muscles and their transverse abdominus suffer.
-These are the muscles necessary to support your back, which is why many men suffer with lower back pain as they get older and stop being as active as they used to be in their twenties and thirties.
-Pilates is also especially good for golfers and tennis players, which are both very one sided activities.
-Pilates increases flexibility and increases range of movement and helps to prevent injuries, especially in professional athletes like soccer and rugby players.
+These are the muscles necessary to support your back, which is why many men suffer lower back pain as they get older and stop being as active as they used to be in their twenties and thirties.
+Pilates is also especially good for golfers and tennis players, which are both very one-sided activities.
+Pilates increases flexibility and increases range-of- movement and helps to prevent injuries, especially in professional athletes like soccer and rugby players.

-Machine pilates is very different to pilates on the mat, although there are many moves on the mat that are derived from Jospeh Pilates’ original machine moves.
-We recommend you definately do a few private sessions to get to know how the machines work, especially the safety of each one.
+Machine pilates is very different to pilates on the mat, although there are many moves on the mat that are derived from Joseph Pilates’ original machine moves.
+We recommend you definitely do a few private sessions to get to know how the machines work, especially the safety of each one.

 What age group is best suited to pilates?